Depreciation should be computed using the straight-line method; any other method must be approved by the tax authorities.

 Indirect taxes are deductible for CIT purposes.
 Direct taxes are non-deductible, namely the CIT itself, IRT, IAC, IPU, or taxes paid on behalf of third parties (e.g. social security contribution and IRT supported on behalf of the employees).

-Unduly documented expenses, non-documented expenses, and confidential expenses are subject to autonomous taxation at rates ranging between 2% and 50%.
+Confidential expenses are subject to autonomous taxation at rates of 30% and 50%.
 The donations granted outside the scope of Patronage Law are also subject to autonomous taxation at rate of 15%.
 The amount of autonomous taxation should be added to the taxable income.

 Net operating losses